daytonaio/content/articles/20241212_Prebuilds_in_Daytona.md

 ## Managing Prebuilds

-Daytona allows you to manage your Prebuilds through Daytona CLI
+Daytona allows you to manage your Prebuilds through Daytona CLI.

 ### List Prebuilds